Implement Event tracking with Matomo

-There are two main ways to set up event tracking within Matomo.
-The first is with the Tag Manager plugin built into Matomo.
+There are two ways to set up Event tracking within Matomo.
+The first is with Tag Manager built into Matomo.
 The second is by adding snippets of JavaScript code to your website itself.
-You can find more details on how to set up both methods below.
+This guide describes both tracking methods.

-If you have Matomo Tag Manager installed, it is the easiest way to implement event tracking on your site.
+Installing Matomo Tag Manager is the easiest way to implement event tracking on your site.
 You can simply create a Tag for each type of event you want to track.
-Below you will find an example step-by-step guide for creating an Event that tracks email link clicks on your site.
+The example used shows how to create an Event that tracks email link clicks on your site.
+Learn how to configure Matomo Tag Manager containers and install the container code for tracking.

 - Give your Tag a descriptive name.
 For example; Matomo Event – Email Link Click